ravennevermoreneverless/obsidian/1.0 — immediate notes/tweets.md

 --
-gunna do this thing where i sleep instead of Staying awwake -- what is that -- like, a cum sandwich? no, yeah, the one u're holding-- yes that! cum in a sandwich??? what, no-- no fucking way... a cum sandwich??? you're kidding?? holy shit sandwich filled with cum???? my god
+gunna do this thing where i sleep instead of Staying awwake --
+==what is that -- like, a cum sandwich? no, yeah, the one u're holding-- yes that! cum in a sandwich??? what, no-- no fucking way... a cum sandwich??? you're kidding?? holy shit sandwich filled with cum???? my god==
 --
 people find it weird that i tend to be close friends with significantly younger people and ask "why couldn't u befriend people ur age?" as if i'm not unemployed and not in college and people my age don't spend most of their time graduating college or having a job